The Future of Trading & Investing: A ‘Store of Wealth’ Perspective

 If the bonds are denominated in your own currency, you care about your return after inflation.
 If you take a 10-year US Treasury as the common global benchmark, that only yields 50-100bps.
 If inflation is about two percent, that’s a negative real return of some minus-100 to minus-150bps.

-And because of the coronavirus pandemic, less effective monetary policy going forward, unknown effects of the drastic measures taken during the downturn, greater political polarity, the rise of China and heightened geopolitical effects, there’s going to be a wider than normal expectation in the outcome of inflation going forward.
+And because of less effective monetary policy going forward, greater political polarity, the rise of China and heightened geopolitical effects, there’s going to be a wider than normal expectation in the outcome of inflation going forward.
 That layers on another risk.

 So, bonds are no longer that attractive throughout the developed world.
 If you want to go into emerging market bonds or assets, then you need to contend with the currency mismatch.
 If you own foreign-currency denominated assets, in general, you own a pile of that currency and are also fundamentally making an FX trade.